Attorneys in Sri Lanka: History

+Proctors

 Since 1833 to 1973, there had been two types of proctors; proctors of the supreme court and proctors of a district court.
 The former, been appointed by the supreme court following a prescribed course of study at the Ceylon Law College could practice in any court in the island; while the latter, been appointed by a district judge was allowed to practice in the lower courts in that specific judicial district.
 By 1973, proctors of the district courts have become increasingly rare with proctors of the supreme court becoming the norm.
 The Attorney General was authorized a proctor from each district to serve as the Crown Proctor to instruct or brief crown counsel on civil and criminal cases in district courts, courts of requests and police courts on behalf of the Crown.
 Proctors would maintain offices or establish legal firms (as partnerships) that clients would directly access.
 The instructing proctor would conduct litigation and engage the services of an advocate to represent their clients in court, by providing them with a brief.

+Advocates

 Most advocates, qualified after completing the advocate course at the Ceylon Law College, which at times included some years in the Ceylon University College or completing the advocates exams following their graduation from University.
 British qualified barristers could directly take oaths as advocates.
 As in England with barristers and solicitors, advocates practice case law from their chambers with limited access to clients and acted on instructions of a proctor, having rights of audience in the higher courts.
 They had no power to act as notary-publics.
 Until 1972, senior advocates were nominated to be appointed as Queen's Counsels.
 Advocates often considered themselves superior to proctors, yet proctors controlled the work they sent to which advocates.

-Since 1974, both advocates and proctors are considered as Attorneys-at-law for all purposes.
-Those attorneys engaging the practice of courtroom advocacy and litigation, as did advocates in the past are referred to as counselor while other attorneys engaged in all kinds of legal work.
-Counselor are retained by instructing attorneys on behalf of their clients and manages the case work.
-Senior attorneys may be appointed as President's Counsels.